culring/filesystem/README.md

 # Testing

-You can also test the file system by running special script test1.sh which moves three types of files: binaries, images and plain text files to a created file system and then moves them back to your disk.
+You can also test the file system by running a script test1.sh which moves three types of files: binaries, images and plain text files to a created file system and then moves them back to your disk.
 In the end, checks if they are unchanged after those operations.
 To run that script put in the command line:

 ```bash
 > chmod +x test1.sh
 > ./test1.sh test
 ```

-And after all, you can clean up the catalogue with the script by typing:
+After all, you can clean up temporary files created by script by typing:

 ```bash
 > ./test1.sh clean